 It can be seen in Table 1 that both CH-E and CH-M have the same optimal truncation levels for CVSB and CDP with the exception of CDP on CH-E. This is not unexpected since the symmetric prior CDP imposes on the lengths of the stick breaks indicates that there should be an equal or greater number of mixture components compared to those found by CVSB to compensate for that assumption.

 AVDPM’s performance and average number of mixture components are comparable to both CVSB and CDP.
 However, the incorporation of KD trees make it more attractive for acoustic modeling since larger data sets can be managed by trading off the depth of the KD tree.
 The computational complexity of this algorithm grows rapidly as depth increases [3], but it can be seen in Table 1 that speech from significantly different recording environments have optimal operating points at similar initial depths of the KD tree.
-Although the optimal depth for CH-E and CH-M are 6 and 8, reducing the depths to 4 was found to only marginally worsens error by 1.32% and 1.14% respectively.
+Although the optimal depth for CH-E and CH-M are 6 and 8, reducing the depths to 4 was found to only marginally worsen the error rates (by 1.32% and 1.14% respectively).

 This is particularly interesting as Figure 3 shows the actual measured CPU times for training as a function of the amount of training data for AVDPM, CVSB, and CDP.
-CPU times were obtained using optimal operating points on the TIMIT Corpus when the initial depth of the KD tree is set to 4 for AVDPM and the truncation level to 4 for both CDP and CVSB.
+CPU times were obtained using optimal operating points on TIMIT when the initial depth of the KD tree is set to 4 for AVDPM and the truncation level to 4 for both CDP and CVSB.
 These plots were extrapolated to show the theoretical training time for a much larger corpus such as Fisher [15].

 It can be seen here that the required training times of CVSB and CDP grow rapidly as the number of training samples increases.
 Furthermore, the operating points of CH-E and CH-M require higher truncation levels and as can be seen in Table 1, these algorithms generally, but not always, choose the maximum number of mixture components (this is at least true for relatively low truncation levels).
 This indicates that the training time should approximately increase linearly as truncation level increases.
 The error rates generated by AVDPM are optimal (or very near optimal) at a low initial depth of the KD tree.
 The complexity of initially building the KD tree has a significant cost which accounts for the relatively large gap in training times for small amounts of training data between AVDPM and CVSB or CDP.
 However, it is shown in Figure 3 that the training time required by AVDPM is significantly less affected as the amount of data increases and would, theoretically, be almost two orders of magnitude faster when training on a large corpus such as Fisher.